 - A maximum of three wild cards can be in a meld.

-- Once played in a meld, wild cards cannot be swapped or picked up again (In contrast to Rummy).
+- Once melded, wild cards cannot be swapped or picked up again (in contrast to Rummy).

-- You can’t add your cards to the opposing team’s melds.
+- You cannot add cards to your opponent’s melds.

-- Black threes can be melded before going out exclusively.
+- Black Threes can be melded only before going out.

-Each team’s initial meld must score a minimum amount of points.
-This minimum depends on the team’s current total score and can be seen in the following table:
+Each round, a party’s initial meld must score a minimum number of points.
+This minimum threshold depends on the party’s current total score and can be seen in the following table:

-The required score for a round’s first meld increases during the game.
-The minimum score is set separately for each team.
-This brings some balance and enables the trailing team to enter the game a bit earlier.
-A card from the discard pile can be drawn to compile the first meld.
-The other cards from the discard pile can only be used after the first meld was formed with the drawn card and hand cards.
+So, the required score for a round’s first meld increases during the game.
+The minimum score is set separately for each party.
+This brings some balance by enabling the trailing team to enter the game a bit earlier.
+You can use the top card from the discard pile to compile your first meld.
+But you get to use the other cards from the discard pile only after forming the first meld with the single drawn card and your hand cards.

-- The player can now play melds or add cards to their team’s existing melds.
+- The player can now play new melds or add cards to their party’s existing melds.
 If the player’s team has no melds yet, a minimum score must be reached with the initial meld.

-- When the player is done with all actions, they must discard a card from their hand and it’s the next player’s turn.
-The game goes clockwise.
+- When the player is done with all actions, they must discard a card from their hand, and it’s the next player’s turn.
 The discard pile can be blocked or frozen for the following players by discarding a block card or a wild card.
 If a player goes out, they may skip this step.

 Picking up the Discard Pile

 The fight for the discard pile is one of Canasta’s key elements.
 Players can strategically prevent opponents from picking up the discard pile.
-The taller the pile, the more suspenseful the fight.
-Who gets to pick up the pile can feel victorious: They gained many cards and, potentially, complete canastas.
-The chance to pick up a tall discard pile can decide the game.
+The taller the pile is, the more suspenseful the fight.
+If you get to pick up the pile, you can feel victorious: You gained many cards and, potentially, complete canastas.
+The opportunity to pick up a tall discard pile can decide the game.
 Picking up the discard pile is also called buying.

-- Picking up the discard pile is permitted only after the first meld has been played or when the first card of the discard pile can be used for a legitimate first meld with two natural hand cards.
+- You can pick up the discard pile only after your party completed the first meld or if you can use the top card of the discard pile for playing a legitimate first meld with two natural hand cards.

-- If the top card of the discard pile is a wild card or a black three, the player cannot pick up the discard pile.
+- If the top card of the discard pile is a black Three or a wild card, you cannot pick up the discard pile.
 It is blocked.

-- If the pile contains a wild card (Joker or two) it is frozen.
-It can only be thawed and picked up by using the top card with two natural hand cards to play a meld.
+- If the pile contains a wild card (Joker or Two), it is frozen.
+It can only be thawed and picked up by using its top card with two natural hand cards to play a meld.

-It’s tactically wise to carefully consider which card you are going to discard.
-Your opponent shouldn’t be gifted with perfect opportunities to pick up the whole discard pile.
-You must keep an eye on the course of the game and discard cards your opponent will not find very useful.
+It is wise to consider carefully which card you are going to discard.
+You do not want to gift perfect opportunities to pick up the whole discard pile to your opponent.
+You should keep an eye on the course of the game and discard cards your opponent will not find very useful.
 The best choice is a black Three.
-If you run out of such cards, you might have to discard a black three or even a wild card.
+If you run out of such cards, you might have to sacrifice a Two or a Joker.